wealdtech/ethereal/README.md

 #### `deploy`

-`ethereal contract deploy` deploys a contract to the Ethereum block chain.
+`ethereal contract deploy` deploys a contract to the Ethereum blockchain.

 The binary to deploy can be supplied in two different ways.
 The simplest is to compile the contract using the `--combined-json=abi,json` option of `solc` to provide a JSON file containing both the binary data and the contract's ABI and deploy using that.
 For example: